Looking for the easiest path to a college degree? Here are the easiest college majors for getting your bachelor’s degree.

 Most students will describe being a social work major as fairly easy.

-You do not need to learn advanced mathematics or calculus, but you will do a course on statistics, quantitative research, and empirical research methods.
+You do not need to do any advanced mathematics, but you may do some courses on statistics, quantitative research, and empirical research methods.

 11. Creative Writing